 Acquired C1 inhibitor deficiency angioedema

-Angioedema is one of differential diagnosis in sudden onset of diffuse isolated edema.
+Angioedema is one of the differential diagnoses in sudden onset of diffuse isolated edema.

 C1 inhibitor hereditary angioedema can be misdiagnosed as familial Mediterranean fever.